Menu

 Human capital management includes many moving pieces that cross over into different areas within an organization.
 Broken down by life cycle, here are the elements of each:

-HCM makes the hiring process easier for organizations by increasing the speed at which it recruits prospective candidates, and the quality of its prospective hires.
+HCM makes the hiring process easier for organizations by increasing the speed at which it recruits prospective candidates and improving the quality of its prospective hires.
 For example, it can increase engagement with work-life balance solutions that motivate candidates and show them the organization looks out for its employees.
-Companies entice candidates not just by sharing its list of benefits and work-life balance, but by informing them of how the company invests in employee professional development.

 HCM practices also offer current employees administrative support.
-This can include workflow, benefits, payroll, IT and other types of management.
-Unlike standard HR practices, a company’s HCM is unique to the organization and the employees that work there.
+This can include workflow, benefits, payroll, information technology (IT) and other types of management.
+Unlike standard HR practices, a company’s HCM is unique to the organization and the employees who work there.
 HCM also streamlines these operations to make them more efficient.
-Additionally, it uses analytics to inform data-driven decisions about the work culture and employee behavior.

 Once someone new is in the building, they shouldn’t be forgotten about.
 Managers typically meet with their employees regularly to discuss their career development goals and how they’d like to progress within the company.
 From these conversations, managers work with the employee to create realistic goals and career paths.
 HCMs can help that happen by offering training and educational resources to further staff development.
-HCMs also start the discussion about total compensation and rewards, so the burden isn’t placed solely on the employee.
+HCMs also start the discussion about total compensation and rewards so the burden isn’t placed solely on the employee.

 “Regarding investing in an employee’s personal development, mentor programs, executive coaches and leadership development programs all are part of the value proposition of working for your organization,” said Stephen Kohler, CEO of Audira Labs.
 “Any company concerned about retaining their most talented employees must figure out how to navigate this reality if they want to continue to retain and attract top talent.”